 - 5. Remove the spring anchor hardware (D) that anchors the idler arm spring (E) to the mower deck. - 6.
 Remove the old short right hand belt (F) from the front idler pulley (G) and the center spindle pulley (H). - 7.
 Install the new short right hand belt onto the center spindle pulley and the front idler pulley. - 8.
 Re-connect the idler arm spring.
-Install the 3/8" washer and then the spacer onto the shaft of the 3/8" bolt.
-Install the hook of the idler arm spring around the body of the spacer and then install the bolt into the spring anchor tab and then secure with the 3/8" nylock flange nut. - 9.
-Rotate the spindle drive idler arm clockwise, which will relieve the tension on the belt exerted from the idler arm.
-Re-install the belt on the right hand spindle pulley and the rear idler pulley.
-Make sure that the V-side of the belt runs in the grooves of all four pulleys.
+Install the 3/8 washer and then the spacer onto the shaft of the 3/8 bolt.
+Install the hook of the idler arm spring around the body of the spacer and then install the bolt into the spring anchor tab and then secure with the 3/8 nylock flange nut. - Rotate the spindle drive idler arm clockwise, which will relieve tension on the belt exerted from the idler arm.
+Reinstall the belt on the right hand spindle pulley and then the rear idler pulley.
+Make sure that the V-side of the belt

+- runs in grooves of all four pulleys.
 Carefully release the tension on the spindle drive idler arm. - 10.
-Set the mower deck to it's 3-1/2" (8,9 cm) cutting position. - 11.
-Use the list that follows to determine the correct spring length for your unit. - Models with 52" / 61" Mower Decks: 6-1/8" (15,6 cm) ± 1/8 (0,32 cm) - Models with 60" Mower Decks: 6-5/8" (16,8 cm) ± 1/8 (0,32 cm) - 12.
+Set the mower deck to the 3-1/2" (8,9 cm) cutting position. - 11.
+Use the list that follows to determine the correct spring length for your unit. - Models with 61" Mower Decks: 6-1/8" (15,6 cm) ± 1/8 (0,32 cm). - Models with 60" Mower Decks: 6-5/8" (16,8 cm) ± 1/8 (0,32 cm). - 12.
 Measure the coil-to-coil length (I) of the idler arm spring.
 The measurement should equal the measurement as indicated in the list.
 If not, loosen the jam nut (J) on the carriage bolt (K) and the 3/8" nut (L) that secures the rear idler pulley (B) to the deck.
 This will allow the rear idler pulley to move in it's adjustment slot. - 13.
 Turn the adjustment nut (M) until the measurement as indicated in the list is achieved.
-Tighten the jam nut and the 3/8" nut that secures the rear idler pulley to the deck.
+Tighten the jam nut and the 3/8" nut that secures the rear idler pulley to the deck. - 14.
+Re-install the long left hand deck belt.
+See Long Left Hand Deck Belt Replacement for re-installation instructions. - 15.
+Re-install the mower deck guards and the floor pan. - 16.
+Run the mower under no-load condition for about five (5) minutes to break in the new belts.